 The best embroidery machines, scored on one honest scale

-We score every machine the same way — specs, cited owner sentiment and tracked price — so a $299 beginner model and an $8,000 business machine sit on the same ruler.
+We score every machine the same way — specs, cited owner sentiment and tracked price — so a $299 beginner model and a $24,000 business machine sit on the same ruler.
 Here's the whole ladder, and how to find your rung.

 Home & hobby machines